ivanfmartinez/luxpower-ha-integration/README.md

 > * **40**: Use if you have an older inverter firmware that doesn't support larger register block reads.
 >
 > If you experience communication errors with the default setting, try switching to the smaller block size.

+> [!TIP]
+> ### Reconnection Logic & Reliability
+>
+> This integration includes advanced reconnection logic to handle temporary network or inverter communication issues:
+>
+> * **Connection Retry Attempts**: Configure how many immediate retry attempts the integration makes when connection fails (default: 3).
+> * **Automatic Recovery**: If connection is lost, the integration will temporarily use cached data while attempting to reconnect.
+> * **Adaptive Polling**: During recovery mode, the polling frequency automatically adjusts to find the optimal balance between quick reconnection and network load.
+> * **Graceful Degradation**: Entities remain available with last known good values during brief connection interruptions.
+>
+> These features ensure that temporary network issues don't cause your automations to fail or entities to show as unavailable.

 ## Entities